yth345/nslab-spring-2023/notes/0131-EU15-description.md

 Prague - `slc01` (Salt Lake City, US)

 #### (2) Server Functionality
-- The servers that have a main serving area also help serve requests from other cities.
+- The subnets that have a main serving area also help serve requests from other cities.
+- __Question to answer:__ Even though they have the same subnet, is the main server in a city the same as the supporting server in another city?
+If so, we could save some work.
 - The supporting subnets (those that do not appear to be a main server in a city) include: `arn04, cdg10, cph01, dus01, fra02, hel03, lhr03, muc01, osl01, vie02`, and most servers in North America.
+These servers could be a main server in other cities, or they are just assigned to support main servers.
 - The supporting subnets as well as the subnets not discovered in this experiment are the most critical part for us to find Twitch's complete edge servers.

 ---